 The new challenges facing commercial aviation include unmanned craft.
 Drone technology has huge potential and many benefits, but in order to realize these benefits, drones need to be integrated into existing airspace safely.
 This was clearly demonstrated in London at the end of 2018, when Gatwick airport was brought to a standstill for hours as a result of the malicious flying of drones.
 Around 1,000 flights were cancelled or diverted for safety reasons and tens of thousands of passengers were stuck or forced to travel via other destinations7.

 One of the biggest concerns is what happens if a drone malfunctions.
 In January 2019 a drone operated by Swiss Post short-circuited and plunged into Lake Zurich from a height of around 60 meters.
 A few months later another drone from the same operator plummeted into a forest in a Zurich suburb close to where children were playing outdoors.
 The emergency parachute designed to break the fall of the drone – which weighs around 10 kg – to protect pedestrians below snapped and floated uselessly into the trees, while no one heard the drone's alarm.
 The accident report uncovered serious failings and negligence with regard to safety issues.
 The cable connecting the parachute to the drone was damaged by a sharp edge on the drone.
 The jolt caused by the opening of the parachute then led the cable to snap.
 Nobody had noticed this design fault.
 So the drones had been whizzing above the heads of the people of Zurich for months with faulty safety features.8

-- Investor may lose part or all of the invested amount.
+- No capital protection: investors may lose part or all of their investment in this product.

 - Focus on security and safety companies can lead to significant sector/regional exposures.